Cheshunt F.C.: Modern club

 After several failed attempts, Cheshunt joined Division Two of the Isthmian League in 1977.
 In 1981–82 they finished second, and were promoted to Division One, but were relegated two seasons later.
 At the start of the 1986–87 season a mass walkout of Committee, management and players – due to budget cuts and demands to see a first team made up of former youth team players – led to Cheshunt finishing bottom of Division Two and being relegated into the Spartan League.

 In 1992–93 Cheshunt won the Spartan League Cup and finished third in the league, earning promotion back to Division Three of the Isthmian League.
 They finished second in their first season and were promoted to Division Two, but were relegated at the end of the 1997–98 season.
 However, they made an immediate return to Division Two after finishing third.
 In 2002–03 they won the division, and were promoted to Division One.
 A third-place finish the following year saw them promoted to the Premier Division.
 At the end of the season the club finished in the relegation zone, but avoided being demoted after Hornchurch went bust.
 Instead, the club were transferred to the Southern League Premier Division.
 In 2007–08 they were relegated, and were placed in Division One North of the Isthmian League.
 In 2016–17 the club won the Herts Charity Cup for the third time.

 League reorganisation saw Cheshunt placed in the South Central Division for the 2018–19 season.
 After a third-place finish, the club third in the division, qualifying for the promotion play-offs.
 They defeated Marlow 2–1 in the semi-finals and Bracknell Town 3–0 in the final to secure promotion back to the Premier Division.
 After finishing fifth position in 2021–22, Cheshunt went on to win the promotion play-offs, defeating Hornchurch 2–1 in final, earning promotion to the National League South.
+However, they finished second-from-bottom of the National League South the following season and were relegated back to the Premier Division of the Isthmian League.

+Other teams

+Cheshunt have a women's team playing as Cheshunt FC Women.
+They earned promotion to the Eastern Region Women's Football League in 2020–21.